 Details on the Booking Form must include names and ages of all the booking party and must be completed by a member of the booking party who is over 18 years of age.
 Once your Booking Form and booking deposit have been received, the owner is sent an Owner Booking Advice and by confirmation of receipt, accepts your booking and adds it to his rental schedule.
 We then email you confirmation of receipt of deposit and issue a Deposit Confirmation showing the amount you have paid and detailing the balance payable.

-Payment of the Balance and Damage Waiver Fee or Security Deposit - The balance of the rent is payable not less than 6 before the start of the rental period.
+Payment of the Balance and Damage Waiver Fee or Security Deposit - The balance of the rent is payable not less than 6 weeks before the start of the rental period.
 If payment is not received by the due date, the Owner reserves the right to give notice in writing that the reservation is cancelled.
-In this case the deposit remains non-refundable.
+In this case, the deposit remains non-refundable.
 It is strongly recommended that your insurance policy should include cancellation.

 The non-refundable damage waiver fee will be charged as an extra payment that is incorporated in your balance payment.
 If you opt to pay the refundable security deposit, this is due 3 weeks before your arrival date and must be paid via debit/credit card.
 If no damages or breakages arise during your stay or after departure, this amount will be refunded in full 2 to 3 weeks after your departure.
-Property address, directions and arrival information are sent to you upon receipt of the full balance including damage waiver fee or after the security deposit has been received.
+Property address, directions, and arrival information are sent to you upon receipt of the full balance including the damage waiver fee, or after the security deposit has been received.

 Extra charges – extra charges will be detailed on the property page and the Booking Form.
-Some are mandatory, whereas other may be optional.
+Some are mandatory, whereas others may be optional.
 Mandatory extra charges may be an end of stay cleaning, linen and laundry charges, etc. Optional extra charges may be pool heating contribution, mid-stay cleaning, etc.

 Taxe de séjour – people holidaying in France are subject to pay a ‘taxe de séjour’, in English this is often called a stay tax or tourist tax.
-The amount of tax due depends on the amount you pay for your rental, number and ages of members of your party and on the ‘commune’ (village, area, …) that the property you have rented is in.
+The amount of tax due depends on the amount you pay for your rental, the number and ages of members of your party, and on the ‘commune’ (village, area, …) that the property you have rented is in.
 This tax is calculated on a per night basis, and usually only charged to adults.
 The amount will never exceed € 2.53 per person per night.
 Most owners have included this tax in their rental rate, others charge it as an extra.
 Note that this tax may be due upon arrival.

 Please note that submission of the completed online Booking Form for the rental of any property seen on our website binds you with the Owner of the property and not with South France Holiday Villas Ltd and incorporates your acceptance of the conditions in these Booking Conditions.
 We are responsible only for processing bookings made through our website and other advertising means and the Client is liable to the Owner and vice versa in all legal respects.
 No agreement or rental contract relative to the rental of a property exists between the Client and South France Holiday Villas Ltd and we are not linked legally by any of the rental contracts between the Client and the Owner of any property displayed on our website.

 If a property has its own specific conditions, these will be detailed on the Booking Form sent to you if you decide to make a booking for a property.
 The Booking Form will confirm whether linen and towels are included in the rental charge and the cost of these if they are extra.
-It will also detail if an end of stay clean is chargeable, the damage waiver fee or security deposit and any other charges extra to the rental price.
+It will also detail if an end of stay clean is chargeable, the damage waiver fee or security deposit, and any other charges extra to the rental price.